malramsay64/phd-thesis/03_Dynamics/introduction.md

 while for the rotational relaxation it is the slow particles which increase this value.

+### Coupling of Translational and Rotational Motion

+Part of this story which is still being actively studied is the coupling of the rotational and translational motions on short timescales.
+A famous result is the decoupling of rotational and translational motion in a supercooled liquid, [@Chang1994;@Griffin2012;@Fujara2016] indicating a breakdown in the Stokes-Einstein-Debye theory of dynamics.
+This result however is an observation of the overall properties and doesn't consider the microscopic coupling that takes place.
+In the potential energy landscape model as the temperature is lowered, it is predicted that more degrees of freedom will be used for motion to occur and some of these are in the rotational motion of molecules.
+This coupling between rotational and translational motion on the microscopic scale has been observed in simulations of water [@Meyer2019;@Nair2019;@Faraone2003] and liquid crystals [@Jose2006].

 ## Additional Quantities

 - Correlations of rotation and translation